maiam6242/E4H/README.md

 - Navigate to the user's home to within a foot of intended destination

 ## Requirements
 - iOS 8.0+
 - XCode 10.2.1

 ## Installation

+## Feedback
+We would love to hear feedback on this project!
+Feel free to [email us](mailto:mmaterman@olin.edu "mmaterman@olin.edu") or [submit an issue](https://github.com/maiam6242/Joe-Knows/issues/new "New Issue Request").
+If you are interested in contributing to this project or chatting about it in general, please don't hesitate to [email us](mailto:mmaterman@olin.edu "mmaterman@olin.edu")!

 ## Team
 Maia Materman [@maiam6242](https://github.com/maiam6242 "Maia's GitHub")